 Participating producers have autonomy to decide which practice changes are best suited to their operation based on a menu of specific practices/systems.
 Producers pay no fees and do not have to purchase subscriptions or inputs to participate in Eco-Harvest.
 The measured outcomes of their practices, turned into credits, are sold to corporate buyers in the agricultural supply chain.
 Buyers can deliver on their corporate reporting and finance is funneled to producers.

 The program recognizes and rewards the invaluable public benefits of producers’ environmental stewardship on private land.

 Built for Agriculture, by Agriculture

-Our standardized and harmonized market program was created for agriculture, by agriculture.
+Our standardized and harmonized program was created for agriculture, by agriculture.
 Eco-Harvest’s unique alliance and business model enables end-to-end collaboration and co-investment across the agricultural value chain.
-Leveraging the relationships, brain trust, resources, and tools of ESMC’s members, Eco-Harvest uses a channel partner model to scale up not only the market program, but also producer enrollment, the ability to deliver on buyer reporting requirements, and ultimately, environmental outcomes that benefit the planet.
+Leveraging the relationships, brain trust, resources, and tools of ESMC’s members, Eco-Harvest uses a channel partner model to scale up not only the program, but also producer enrollment, the ability to deliver on buyer reporting requirements, and ultimately, environmental outcomes that benefit the planet.
 ESMC-owned monitoring, reporting & verification technology as well as marketplace infrastructure keep costs down and reduce profit centers along the impact chain, maximizing value for our partners.